-The OLP40 is an optical lathe probe that enables automated workpiece inspection and job set-up on all sizes of lathes and small multi-tasking machines.
+The OLP40 is an optical spindle probe that enables automated workpiece inspection and job set-up on multi-tasking machines and machining centres.

 Safety

 Information to the user

 This product is supplied with non-rechargeable lithium metal batteries.
 Refer to the battery manufacturer's literature for specific battery operating, safety and disposal guidelines.